 Heat Capacity and Specific Heat

 Heat has varying effects on various compounds.
 On a hot day, a metal chair placed in direct sunlight may get very warm to the touch.
-In the same sun, a … Read more
+In the same sun, a same body of water won’t get nearly as warm.
+To … Read more

 Physical chemistry studies the states and transformations of matter at low energies, mainly atomic entities, which is essentially the subject of chemistry, using physics methodologies, concepts, and techniques.